Te hōtaka tango whare mō ngā papanoho kua hē i te āwhā

 Our

 Policy and Planning Committee approved the 'Storm Affected Land Use Policy and implementation approach' on 10 April 2025.
-This document sets guidelines for appropriate use of the purchased land.
+This document will guide the process for permanent land use decisions.

 You can download the document to learn more.